-The Constitution gives the power to raise taxes and impose customs duties to Capitol Hill, but Mr. Trump says lawmakers, in a 1977 law, delegated much of that power to him, and he’s using it as leverage in trade negotiations.
+The Constitution grants Congress the power to raise taxes and impose customs duties, but Mr. Trump says a 1977 law has delegated much of that power to the president, and he is using it as leverage in trade negotiations.

-Justices on both sides of the aisle questioned that.
+Justices on both sides of the aisle questioned his assertion.

 “It’s a congressional power, not a presidential power, to tax.
 You want to say tariffs aren’t taxes, but that’s exactly what they are.
-They’re generating money from American citizens,” Justice Sonia Sotomayor, a member of the liberal wing, said.
+They’re generating money from American citizens,” said Justice Sonia Sotomayor, a member of the liberal wing.

 Chief Justice John G. Roberts Jr. pointed to another problem with the International Economic Emergency Powers Act that Mr. Trump is using: “The statute doesn’t use the word ‘tariffs,’” he said.

-But U.S. Solicitor General D. John Sauer said the law does use the term “regulate importation,” and he said that has to mean the power to impose tariffs.
+U.S. Solicitor General D. John Sauer said the law uses the term “regulate importation.”
+He said that has to mean the power to impose tariffs.

-Justices are weighing a case brought by small, import-reliant businesses that have challenged Mr. Trump’s global tariffs, which the president said are intended to prod better terms of trade, and extra levies on Canada, Mexico and China to get them to stem the flow of fentanyl to the U.S.
+Justices are weighing a case brought by small, import-reliant businesses that have challenged Mr. Trump’s global tariffs.
+The president said the tariffs are intended to produce better terms of trade, with extra levies on Canada, Mexico and China to encourage them to stem the flow of fentanyl to the U.S.

-Businesses said the levies on foreign goods were a massive burden and could drive them into bankruptcy.
+Businesses said the levies on foreign goods were massive burdens that could drive them into bankruptcy.

-Mr. Trump has called the case a matter of “life and death” for the country, saying a loss would send his trade negotiations into disarray.
+Mr. Trump has described the case as a matter of “life and death” for the country.
+He said a loss would disrupt his trade negotiations.

-Justices, though, worried about the limits of presidential power and whether Congress meant to — or even could — delegate so expansive a tariff power to the White House.
+Justices worried about the limits of presidential power and whether Congress meant to, or even could, delegate such an expansive tariff power to the White House.

-He worried that if the court agreed with Mr. Trump that Congress lent this power to the president, Congress would never be able to get it back.
-Any bill to try to undo the powers would be vetoed by the president.
+He worried that if the court agreed that Congress had lent this power to the president, it would never be able to regain it.
+The president would veto any bill to try to reverse the powers.

 “It’s a one-way ratchet toward the gradual but continual accretion of power in the executive branch and away from the people’s elected representatives,” he said.